The A-Z of sales forecasting: How to sales forecast?

 Internal data

-Choosing a sales forecasting methodology and examples
+How to choose a sales forecasting methodology

 There’s no one good-to-go sales forecasting methodology to work with.
 Often, it depends on what your business chooses and on what factors.
-Here are some of the most common sales forecasting methodologies to look at:

-Historical forecasting
+#1 Historical forecasting

 It’s the method wherein salespeople use historical data to predict the future, assuming that history will repeat itself.